Make 2021 the Year of Resilience in Your Organization

 What is not resilience?

-We mistake strength and resilience for powering through at all costs, bearing too much responsibility and not asking for help.
-Denying basic human needs like proper nutrition, sleep, connection, and down time.
+We mistake strength and resilience for powering through at all costs, bearing too much responsibility, and not asking for help.
+Denying basic human needs like proper nutrition, sleep, connection, and downtime.

 And we do it for noble purposes: if we take a day off then we’ll never catch up with all the work or won’t be able to fight that day’s fire.
 We say things like, “How can I think of myself in a time like this when so many people are losing their jobs?”
-Meanwhile your mind wanders off during meetings and you’re missing deadlines left and right because you’re so exhausted.
+Meanwhile, your mind wanders off during meetings and you’re missing deadlines left and right because you’re so exhausted.

-If you’re ending everyday with an adult beverage, crying unexpectedly, feeling enraged or numb, not having the energy for the day, these are signs that you’re approaching burn out and aren’t practicing your resilience skills.
+If you’re ending every day with an adult beverage, crying unexpectedly, feeling enraged or numb, not having the energy for the day, these are signs that you’re approaching burnout and aren’t practicing your resilience skills.

 Growth comes when you allow the unnecessary to fall away.
 People who are powering through (and not powering up) will try to hold onto all the projects, all the resources, all the problems.

-This pandemic and its economic fallout helped a client of mine really focus in on their finances and come to realize all the ways they were overspending, frankly, because they could.
+This pandemic and its economic fallout helped a client of mine really focus on their finances and come to realize all the ways they were overspending, frankly, because they could.
 Get scrappy again.

 New times call for new tools.
 If you haven’t already, join a peer group or get a coach to support you now.
-Create more space in your day by only prioritizing 3 tasks and letting the other stuff get done as there’s time—or not get done at all because it isn’t really important anymore.
+Create more space in your day by only prioritizing 3 tasks and letting the other stuff gets done as there’s time—or not get done at all because it isn’t really important anymore.